Report a water leakage

 We’re legally responsible for repairing leaks on our water pipes (pipes in roads, footpaths and the service strip to the boundary of your property).

-The pipework from the boundary to your property, (known as the supply pipe), is the legal responsibility of the property owner.
-Although leaks on the supply pipe are legally the responsibility of the property owner or owners, we sometimes in special circumstances carry out free repairs for domestic customers, subject to certain terms and conditions.
+Although the pipework from the boundary to your property, (known as the supply pipe), is the legal responsibility of the property owner, we now offer free repairs to supply pipes.

 You're responsible for the maintenance of plumbing inside your home, for example water pipes, water tanks and overflows.

-You're also responsible for the pipework from the boundary of your property up to where it enters your home.
+Although you are responsible for the pipework from the boundary of your property up to where it enters your home, we now offer free supply pipe repairs.

 If the leak is outside your property boundary and on our water pipe (pipes in roads, footpaths and the pipe that leads up to your property boundary) then this is our responsibility.